PurpleKingdomGames/talks/dungeon-talk/notes.md

 - Provides a nice abstraction
 - How it fits into the Indigo life cycle

-# Then I did the tutorial (3 minutes)
+# Then I did the tutorial (4 minutes)

 I've come this far... might as well do the follow-along?

-Took ages
+Took ages, learnt a lot about game dev
-learnt a lot about game dev
+Would highly recommend
 Because it's imperative python not FP scala, it was more like interpretive dance Completed, it's in a repo, the code is terrible.

-# Fixing the dungeon layout (15 minutes)
+...but it's fun!
+There is a game here!

-Yeah, the code is bad... but there's a demo here!
+...and maybe there's an Indigo demo, with work.
+So I polished it up, cleaned up the code, and we got this (show current version)

-Cleaned up the code and gave it nicer graphics.
+# Fixing the dungeon layout (20 minutes)

 Breaks a cardinal sin of game dev (for me) - too much walking!
 Need better levels.